LIONS-DLT/DistIN/Protocol/README.md

 ## DistIN Actions

-DistIN actions are resource location (part of the URL) targeted by the REST API.
+DistIN actions are resource locations (part of the URL) targeted by the REST API.

 [-> DistIN Actions](Actions.md)